 Company presentation tip: Use WIIFM checkout – put yourself in the shoes of the listener, who asks “What’s in it for me” with every slide she sees.

 Let’s see a few variants of a graphical representation of those popular sections.

 This is the place where a lot of people get stuck.
 Finding an idea for a title slide can be challenging.
-We advise to chose a simple picture for the background, which won’t distract people from the most important – your presentation topic.
+We advise you to choose a simple picture for the background, which won’t distract people from the most important – your presentation topic.

-Having hard times coming up with presentation title?
+Having a hard time coming up with a presentation title?
 Check our blog for inspiration on crafting catchy titles, which will hook your audience from the first seconds.

 Presenting Company Philosophy, Profile, and Geographical Locations

 By sharing your vision, mission, and general philosophy you can show your passion and the desired future position.
 If you want to focus more on these statements, check our vision and mission illustration examples.

 After this go straight to numbers – nothing will support your story better.
 Limit it to max a dozen key numbers.
 Be ready to shortly describe each one, if asked about details.
 However, don’t put the details in your main presentation, as it can prolong your speech.
 Have them in the presentation notes or create backup slides.

 If you also want to show your country branch locations or point out new distribution points, add a map.
 Having a vector map, you can easily highlight regions or add pins to places you want to point to.